-Without having any experience, we jumped into creating Flash games on the web; we thought this would be a good place to start learning.
+Without having any experience, we jumped into creating Flash games for the web; we thought this would be a good place to start learning.
 With all of the time we spent in that basement, we decided our first game would be Escape the Basement.
 Zach and I had so much fun making that game, and we were excited to create more.

 He and I continued to develop web and mobile games for a few years in our spare time.
 We were able to make a little bit of money doing this, but not nearly enough to sustain a full-time living.
 You can see and play all of our past games here.
 I was attending college during these years to get my degree in game development + computer science; this took up a lot of time.
 At some point in 2015 we stopped working on Zigurous as life caught up with us in different ways.